 Guincho Beach (Praia do Guincho) Cascais

-Praia do Guincho is a stunning wild and rugged beach to the west of Cascais.
-Guincho faces the might of the Atlantic Ocean and this makes the beach ideal for body boarding, surfing, kite surfing and, at the northern end, wind surfing.
-Praia do Guincho is the beach to head to for all adventure sports while the backdrop landscape of the Serra de Sintra will captivate the less adventurous.
-One of the factors that makes Guincho great for water sports is the almost constant breeze but this makes it less desirable for sun seekers or families.
-Praia do Guincho is the most scenic beach of the Lisbon coastline and the best location for surfing or alike sports.
+Guincho beach, unlike most of the other beaches of Cascais, faces a westerly direction and the might of the Atlantic Ocean, which makes the beach ideal for body boarding, surfing, kite surfing and wind surfing.
+One of the factors that makes Guincho great for water sports is the almost constant breeze but this means it less desirable for sun seekers or families.
+The Praia do Guincho is an outstanding beach and well worth the effort to travel too.

 Further Information for Praia do Guincho Cascais

 The sea is always very cold and comes as a shock to many tourists new to the region.
 The difference between the winter low temperature and the summer high is only 2°C (17-19 °C).
 If planning a visit during early spring or late autumn consider bringing a thin wet suit as the sea temperature can be surprisingly sapping and tiring.
 The majority of the day will be spent with onshore breeze but the ferocious Atlantic Ocean still produces some large waves.
 For extended off shore winds plan to visit during December.
 The beach is the location for the Portuguese National Surfing and Body Boarding Championships and has appeared on the wind surfing world championship circuit.

 Guincho Beach has a shoreline of approximately 800 meters and this means that there is plenty of space even in during the summer months.
 While other beaches to the east of Cascais become dangerously crowded in the sea there is always ample room to surf at Guincho.